Basic Biographical Details

 The completion of the King Edward VII Galleries in 1914 brought Burnet a knighthood and the bronze medal of the Paris Salon.
 But within the practice itself there had been problems with the Office of Works and the British Museum Trustees over a baffling leak in the roof - which was eventually traced and rectified - the strength of the floors and most seriously fees; as ever Burnet's perfectionism had cost money.
 The year 1912 had also been marred by the first of two serious rows between Burnet and Tait.
 In July 1912 it was announced that Tait and James Mitchell Whitelaw, a brilliant draughtsman who had joined the office in 1907, had come second in the unofficial 'Builder' competition for the completion of the rebuilding of the Regent Street Quadrant in conformity with Richard Norman Shaw's Piccadilly Hotel: Tait had earlier achieved second place in the competition for St Marylebone Town Hall in 1911 in collaboration with an unidentified Sutton.
 Burnet was not best pleased: his consent to enter had not been sought and more seriously the bay design was based on his Civil Service and Professional Supply and Forsyth department stores.
 But they survived and after Whitelaw was drowned at Bournemouth in June 1913 the matter was forgotten, Tait organising a memorial volume of Whitelaw's drawings which was eventually published in 1916.
 Early in the summer of 1914 there was a much more serious disagreement when Burnet discovered that Tait had been helping Trehearne & Norman with their new buildings on Kingsway to augment his income: he had in fact designed their facades.
 Tait and his wife sailed for New York, arriving on 27 June and staying at the Normandy Hotel, until he found work as an assistant with Donn Barber.
 Their son Gordon was left at home.
 Although they sailed on different ships, the visit was made in association with Francis Lorne whom he had known as an assistant in the Glasgow office in 1910: Lorne had arrived a day earlier and was used as a forwarding address.
 Burnet quickly regretted the disagreement and appealed to Tait to return home as junior partner but he declined.
 When he did return it was as chief draughtsman to Trehearne & Norman on further Kingsway buildings, an appointment which ended in 1915 when he joined the drawing office in the arsenal at Woolwich.
 By that date Burnet and Tait appear to have been reconciled as Tait's FRIBA paper records him as assisting Burnet in the years 1915-18, evidently on a part-time basis as Burnet had little work in those years.

 At the end of the war, seeking to rebuild his office staff to cope with a rapidly increasing workload, Burnet invited Tait to join him as a partner.
 Tait accepted, as did Burnet's former office manager David Raeside, the London practice now becoming Sir John Burnet & Partners, although still not completely separate from the Glasgow one.
 The office was busy over the ensuing years but Burnet's design role gradually diminished.
 He was still very much in charge of the work for the Imperial War Graves Commission and at the French classical-modern Vigo House on Regent Street.
 He also had a considerable influence on Adelaide House, the mullioned grid of which was a post-war development of McGeoch's even if the details were both more classical and more Egyptic: Burnet had sent Tait out to Port Tewfik to take a look at Egyptian antiquity, sensing that it was about to become fashionable, and Joseph Emberton also made some contribution to its detailing.
 But although Burnet received the Royal Gold Medal in 1923 and was elected RA in 1925, he was now much more limited in what he could do and his role became supervision of the office and the contribution of ideas to work in hand.
 Financial anxiety during the war and after it as a result of the disasters in the Glasgow office aggravated his eczema, forcing him to wear skullcap and gloves, and limiting his ability to draw.
 The changing responsibilities in the office were reflected in Tait being admitted FRIBA in November 1925.
 In August 1926 the Second Church of Christ Scientist in Palace Gardens Terrace was published as Tait's work, but it had in fact been worked up from designs Burnet had made during the First World War.
 But thereafter Tait took over the design work completely at the Daily Telegraph Building and at Lloyds Bank on Cornhill, even although these still had marked Burnetian elements: only in the partial redesign of Lomax Simpson's Unilever House did Burnet have a direct hand, having been asked to deal with the commission himself.
 But while these massive classical piles were under construction, Burnet and Tait were experimenting for the changes they knew must come in the next few years.
-Tait and his wife visited the United States in 1925, while Burnet's role as assessor on the international jury for the League of Nations building in 1927 had given them a unique insight into the most advanced architectural thinking throughout the world.
+Tait and his wife revisited the United States in 1925, while Burnet's role as assessor on the international jury for the League of Nations building in 1927 had given them a unique insight into the most advanced architectural thinking throughout the world.
 Frequent visits to the continent had also made them aware of the work of Robert Mallet Stephens, André Lurçat, and Le Corbusier in France and the De Stijl group in the Netherlands.
 In 1927-30 Tait designed an exceptional series of flat-roofed Cubist houses at Silver End, Essex for the steel window manufacturer W F Crittall, The Haven at Newbury, Berkshire for Dr Alan Simmons and West Leaze, Aldbourne for Hugh Dalton, the future Chancellor of the Exchequer.
 Except for Peter Behrens' New Ways at Northampton (1925) these were the first houses of their kind in Britain.
 To assist with this change of direction Burnet and Tait engaged three exceptional assistants: Clifford Strange; Franz Stengelhofen, who had studied at Trier in Germany; and Frederick MacManus, a Dubliner with American experience who designed some of the houses at Silver End.
 These developments were reflected at Tait's own home.
 His much improved circumstances enabled him to buy Gates House, Wyldes Close, Hampstead Way, an attractive Arts and Crafts house built by T Laurence Dale in 1915.
 In 1930 this was tactfully extended and fitted out with lavish Art Deco chimneypieces and furniture which had been commissioned from 1928 onwards.

 Raeside died in 1928 and Burnet had a serious illness early the same year.
 A recurrence ultimately made it necessary for Burnet to retire completely, but he could not afford to.
 His secretary Helen Lorne - who lived in what had been the Burnets' flat at Montague Place - solved the problem by persuading her brother Francis Lorne to return from the United States and buy a partnership, his position at Bertram Grosvenor Goodhue Associates, having been badly affected by the Wall Street Crash in 1929.
 Lorne had returned by early August 1930, Burnet then became a consultant, retaining a significant financial interest in the practice, and appearing only about twice a year in a chauffeur-driven Rolls Royce for purely business meetings.